Brady’s story, as told by Vaccinate Your Family and his mother Kathy.

-When Brady was born his parents insisted that friends and family wash their hands or use hand sanitizers before they were permitted to pick him up.
-What they didn’t realize was that these actions wouldn’t be enough to protect their precious son from a dangerous disease called pertussis – also known as whooping cough.
+Brady was born on November 20 weighing a healthy 8 lbs., 6 oz.
+His parents, Kathy and Jon, insisted that friends and family wash their hands or use hand sanitizers before they were permitted to pick him up, but they didn’t realize that these actions wouldn’t be enough to protect their precious son from whooping cough (also known as pertussis).

-In early January, Brady’s parents suspected that he was coming down with a cold.
+In early January, Jon and Kathy suspected that Brady was coming down with a cold.
 When his fever spiked to 104 they brought him to the ER where he was subjected to a multitude of tests, but ultimately sent home where they continued to monitor his condition.

 January 9: I hate when one of my babies are sick baby to go to the ER on sat/sun morning because of a high temp they ran tests and everything came back negative thank god!
 Went to his pedi today got more blood work it’s just a cold no medicine thankfully he is fine!
 Hope my little guy gets better soon.

 January 11: Went to the pedi office this morning with my Brady pants his breathing was worrying us we have to do updraft treatments every few hours and go back for 6 to see the MD poor little guy.

 January 15: Home my sis is here bought us a humidifier for Brady for Christmas hopefully it will help with his horrible cough!
 When will this end its horrible having him so sick 🙁

 January 16: Well Brady is being admitted to BMC for his breathing, we have a room in ICU for babies

 January 17: Brady is still having a high respiration rate not a change I feel he’s getting worse 🙁 I guess this particular virus this is what we can expect worse before better

 January 17: Hhhhhhhh…wish he was better now :_(